 I’ve been off work since Wednesday March 18th, which is three weeks now.
 At first it was chaotic and creative, then well-ordered and clean as I scrubbed floors, cleaned shelves and cupboards, reorganized my CD, DVD, photo collections, and lifted up my bed to see what was underneath, gave a little shriek, and put it down again.
-There was, and still is, a ‘domestic goddess’ period as I made oatmeal raison muffins, peanut butter cookies, that divine blood orange syrup cake, pasta Bolognese, Korean sweet and sour meatballs, Indian dahls, and gratin dauphinois.
+There was, and still is, a ‘domestic goddess’ period as I made oatmeal raison muffins, orange syrup cake, pasta Bolognese, Korean sweet and sour meatballs, Indian dahls, and gratin dauphinois.
 Never have I eaten so well!
 Or so much!
 The problem is, all this food is for myself because I cannot share, so I feel like I’ve gained ten pounds.
+I have gained ten pounds!

 But now, I’m bored.
 Three weeks of house arrest is enough, plus the weather is glorious.
 As I sit here typing, it’s currently 25°C (77°F) outside.
 Like a fine July day.
 I wonder where we’ll be in July.
 Will I still have a job?
+Yes.
 Will COVID-19 be a distant memory?
+Far from it.
 Will the economic damage be worse than that of the Great Depression or 2008?
+No.

 But most importantly, will any good come from this?